 18.12.
 If the SN/OPP is informed by the lead abdominal retrieval surgeon that it is not possible to fulfil requirements, for example extra vessels, then the SN must contact the RCPOC as a matter of urgency to ensure that the implanting surgeon is aware and a decision can be made on whether to continue to accept the organ for transplant.
-The SN must document any relevant communication with RCPOC in the donor record.
+The SN must document any relevant communication with RCPOC in the DonorPath record as a sequence of events entry.
+The SN must ensure any deviation from normal vessel requirement is documented in a section visible to accepting centres (Wifi symbol area of DonorPath).